pablobernabeu/Experimental-data-simulation/README.md

 # Experiment simulation app (under construction)
-### Generate a pseudo-random data set to simulate an experiment.
+### Generate a pseudorandom data set to simulate an experiment.